ZohaibHasan2280168/ZohaibHasan2280168/README.md

 🚀 **MERN Stack Developer** | Aspiring **DevOps Engineer**.

 I am a Software Engineering student passionate about building production-ready web applications and exploring cloud architecture.
-As a former **Management Lead at GDSC (Google Developer Student Clubs)**, I love coordinating technical initiatives, managing teams, and contributing to the developer community.
+As a former **Management Lead at GDGoC (Google Developer Group on Campus)**, I love coordinating technical initiatives, managing teams, and contributing to the developer community.
 My tech stacks are JavaScript, React, Node.js, and MongoDB, and I am currently branching out into DevOps practices.

 * 🌍 I'm based in Karachi, Pakistan
 * 📧 You can contact me at zabi4209@gmail.com